Service Programme Management (Operations and Service Provision)

-The GNSS exploitation programme department manages the exploitation phases of the EGNOS and Galileo programmes.
+The GNSS Service Programme Management Departments manages the exploitation phases of the EGNOS and Galileo programmes.
 Specifically, the department:

 - Analyses, defines and implements the EGNOS and Galileo exploitation phases, in compliance with the delegation agreements with the European Commission, including controlling the associated schedule, costs and risks.